 If you need specific information about your ancestor, simply look at the above chart to determine which census might provide the answers you need.
 We have several articles on census records that can help you locate your ancestors in the census, plus overcome difficulties in finding them.

-A version of this chart appears in the Family Tree Factbook.
+Another great resource is the Family Tree Factbook.
 This portable, durable book contains hundreds of quick-reference genealogy strategies and statistics that will save time in your research.
 In addition to helpful charts like this one, you’ll find a roundup of the best genealogy websites, tips for researching documents like federal censuses, details about how to use DNA test results and more.